t-affeldt/climate_api/ROADMAP.md

 ## Nice to have
 - Write documentation on how to add weathers and effects
-- Register *Moon Phases* as a weather preset using the *skybox* effect
 - Assign meta data (like "downfall", "wind", etc.) to weather presets
 - Fog effects
 - Optimize performance by replacing some particles with animated texture planes